Introduction to Dopamine

-"Designing a neurotransmitter stack includes supplying building blocks used in a pathway and supporting the enzymes reactions that build new molecules.
+"Designing a neurotransmitter stack includes supplying building blocks used in a pathway and supporting the enzyme reactions that build new molecules.
 It also includes supporting the signaling processes involved in listening for and responding to neurotransmitter messages."

 Uridine Monophosphate has a unique role in the dopamine stack.
-Although uridine may decrease the density of dopamine receptors, it seems to enhance their signal transduction and turnover rate, leading to an increase in dopamine-dependent behaviors.25 In other words, it may promote improved results on the message receiving side (listening end) of the the dopamine signaling process.* Uridine Monophosphate also enhances potassium-evoked dopamine release.*26
+Although uridine may decrease the density of dopamine receptors, it seems to enhance their signal transduction and turnover rate, leading to an increase in dopamine-dependent behaviors.
+In other words, it may promote improved results on the message-receiving side (listening end) of the dopamine signaling process.* Uridine Monophosphate also enhances potassium-evoked dopamine release.*

-Caffeine, Theobromine, and Quercetin play a role in this stack due to their antagonism (i.e., slowing the activation) of adenosine receptors.* Since adenosine receptor activation decreases dopaminergic activity, slowing activity of adenosine receptors can indirectly contribute to an enhanced dopaminergic signaling.27–30
+Caffeine and Theobromine play a role in this stack due to their antagonism (i.e., slowing the activation) of adenosine receptors.* Since adenosine receptor activation decreases dopaminergic activity, slowing activity of adenosine receptors can indirectly contribute to enhanced dopaminergic signaling.[19–22]

 Why Should You Support Dopaminergic Pathways and Processes?

 Dopamine modulates a wide array of cognitive capacities and emotional states.
 But what happens if demands for dopamine signaling exceed supplies?
 Or if there are obstacles interfering with or slowing dopamine creation, signaling, or cleanup processes?

 The goal is not to try to control the dopamine system.
 Instead, using a complexity science approach, the goal is to provide resources, support regulatory functions and dopamine levels at multiple points along the interconnected pathways (especially points where there’s likely to be a metabolic traffic jam), and allow the complex adaptive system to determine how to allocate the resources to meet the emergent needs of the different processes involved in accomplishing its objectives.